Netflix Korea's Economic Impact on K-Content Ecosystem

 Why Korea is a Production Base, Not a Cash Cow

-Typical foreign company model: Earn in Korea --> Send profits home --> Zero reinvestment (True capital drain)
+Typical foreign company model: Earn in Korea --> Send profits home --> Zero reinvestment (capital drain)

-Key insight: Korean subscription fees alone cannot fund productions like "Squid Game 2".
-Netflix brings global subscriber money from 190+ countries into Korea.
-Korea is Netflix's "Global Content R&D Center" - where investment flows IN, not out.
+Korean subscription fees alone do not fund productions at the scale of "Squid Game 2."
+Netflix channels global subscriber revenue from 190+ countries into Korean production.
+Korea functions as Netflix's global content production base, where investment flows in rather than out.

 Source: DART Financial Statements (2023), Netflix Korea representative confirmation (Content Investment: USD 2.5B / 3 years for 2023-2025)